-Can I be a surrogate if I’ve had my tubes tied?
+Myth #7: You can’t be a surrogate if you’ve had your tubes tied

 You can be a surrogate after tubal ligation — in fact, many medical professionals prefer this scenario!
 Because gestational surrogacy uses eggs from either a donor or an intended parent, the surrogate’s eggs never enter the equation.
 Tubal ligation simply prevents your eggs from being released.
 The rest of your reproductive cycle carries on, which means your uterus is still able to be a healthy environment for an embryo to develop.

 Myth #8: Only women under 30 should be surrogates